mogensen/docker-handson-training/3-Docker-swarm/PITCHME.md

 ---
 ## What's in a network?

-* Conceptually, a network is a virtual switch.
+* A network is a virtual switch.
-* It can be local (to a single Engine) or global (spanning multiple hosts).
+  - Local, to a single Engine, or global, spanning multiple hosts.
 * A network has an IP subnet associated to it.
-* Docker will allocate IP addresses to the containers connected to a network.
+* Containers connected to a network gets an IP address.
-* Containers can be connected to multiple networks.
+* Containers can be
-* Containers can be given per-network names and aliases.
+ - connected to multiple networks.
-* The names and aliases can be resolved via an embedded DNS server.
+ - given per-network names and aliases.

 ---
 ## Network implementation details

 * A network is managed by a *driver*.
-* All the drivers that we have seen before are available.
+* All normal docker drivers are available.
 * A new multi-host driver, *overlay*, is available out of the box.
 * More drivers can be provided by plugins (OVS, VLAN...)
 * A network can have a custom IPAM (IP allocator).